Microsoft Visio: History

 Visio began as a standalone product produced by Shapeware Corporation; version 1.0 shipped in 1992.
 A pre-release, Version 0.92, was distributed free on a floppy disk along with a Microsoft Windows systems readiness evaluation utility.
 In 1995, Shapeware Corporation changed their name to Visio Corporation to take advantage of market recognition and related product equity.
 Microsoft acquired Visio in 2000, re-branding it as a Microsoft Office application.
-Like Microsoft Project, however, it has never been officially included in any of the bundled Office suites.
+However, it has only been released as a separate product.
 Microsoft included a Visio for Enterprise Architects edition with some editions of Visual Studio .NET 2003 and Visual Studio 2005.

 Along with Microsoft Visio 2002 Professional, Microsoft introduced Visio Enterprise Network Tools and Visio Network Center.
 Visio Enterprise Network Tools was an add-on product that enabled automated network and directory services diagramming.
 Visio Network Center was a subscription-based website where users could locate the latest network documentation content and exact-replica network equipment shapes from 500 leading manufacturers.
 Visio Enterprise Network Tools was discontinued in July 2002.
 The following year, Microsoft released a patch which gave Enterprise Network Tools users access to the network equipment shapes via Visio's built-in Find Shape feature.
 Visio 2007 was released on November 30, 2006.

 Microsoft Visio adopted ribbons in its user interface in Visio 2010.
 Microsoft Word, Excel, PowerPoint, Access and Outlook (to some extents) had already adopted the ribbon with the release of Microsoft Office 2007.

 November 19, 2012: BPMN 2.0 was utilized within Microsoft Visio.